Feds say lawyer donned wig, demanded Bitcoin for sealed lawsuit

 "My life is over," he blurted out when he was arrested, according to the criminal complaint filed in federal court in northern California.
 His attorney did not return a request for comment.

-Wertkin was an attorney in the Department of Justice's Civil Division, specializing in whistle-blower cases, before he joined Akin Gump as a partner in April, according to a press release from the firm, which said he would be an "invaluable resource."
+Wertkin was an attorney in the Department of Justice's Civil Division, specializing in whistle-blower cases, before he joined Akin Gump as a partner in April, according to a press release about his hiring from the firm, which said at the time that he would be an "invaluable resource."

 In November, Wertkin allegedly left a voicemail for an employee of a technology security firm in Sunnyvale, California, referring to a sealed complaint filed under the False Claims Act, which provides protection for whistle-blowers who have evidence of fraud.